 Boy Me was very excited that we could drive a car, for instance.
 A dream of the future for a ten-year-old.
 Boy Me was astounded that we had so many wonderful grown-up toys we’d only imagined owning.
-A house, a barn, a pickup truck, a fishing boat.
+A house, a car, a pickup truck, a fishing boat.
 More guitars than one person needs.
 And money!
 Money in my pocket, the freedom to spend it and the transportation to get to the store!

 Grownup Me was a bit surprised.
 Grownup me had made the mistake of viewing his world from a rough patch of bark on the shadow side of the tree.

 There are bills to pay.
 Work to be done, 60 hours a week dedicated to the prospect of bringing in enough money to pay the bills, hoping for no surprises.
 No end in sight to the treadmill, but a long upward climb to the end-phase, “retirement”.
 A future worry to worry about.
 Worry about how we’ll make money and spend money in a time that doesn’t even exist yet.
 A time whose conditions are entirely unknown, and could be better, worse, the same or non-existent by the time the human calendar and the endless clockworks arrive at that place.

 There is rest to be had.
 Rest after work.
 Rest after dinner.
 Rest after resting.
 Rest up to go rest.
 There have been many years of working and mowing and painting and marrying-off children and burying friends and relatives.
 There have been decades of mortgage payments, nights in the emergency room, the decision to unplug life support.
 There have been cars stuck in the snow, stuck in the mud, stuck on the side of the road.
 There have been ruts in which I was stuck.
 Sometimes for years.